apache/metron/metron-deployment/development/centos6/README.md

 + `hdp-deploy` - Deploy and Start HDP Services (will start all Hadoop Services)
 + `sensors` - Deploy and start the sensors.
 + `sensor-stubs` - Deploy and start the sensor stubs.

+### Making Metron more stable for developers

+Some contributers have experienced services crashing when running Metron on their local machine.
+We recommend looking at Ambari and shutting down any services you may not be using.
+For example, we recommend contributers turn off Metron Profiler, as this commonly causes REST services to crash.